Universe

 • inherited_from (Default: heading)

-This displays the current value of the counter
+Returns the current value of the counter (as an array).

 • step(depth: 1)

-This steps the counter at the specified depth (default: 1).
-That is, it steps the richcounter at level inherited_levels + depth.
+Steps the counter at the specified depth (default: 1).
+That is, it steps the rich-counter at level inherited_levels + depth.

 Due to a Typst limitation, you have to put parentheses before you put the arguments.
 (See below.)

-For example, the following displays mycounter and then steps it (at depth 1).
+For example, the following steps mycounter (at depth 1) and then displays it.

 #context (mycounter.display)("1.1")